Andrew-Jayne/RPyG/_docs&plans/z_combat-update-plan.md

 Trolls get a melee (club smash) and a ranged (boulder throw) but don't get dismember because their Int is too low for a special

-Imp/goblins would get melee + ranged, and get double strike but not dismember (Stregth to low)
+Imp/goblins would get melee + ranged, and get double strike but not dismember (Strength to low)

 Demons get Melee + Magic and get dismember + AOE

-Need to build a matix of what stats give what specials as an option and then give a way to set the name for those specails
+Need to build a matrix of what stats give what specials as an option and then give a way to set the name for those specails

 also need to have a way to determine the base 3 grades of char